st0012/factory_factory_girl/README.md

 ## Mission

-[FactoryGirl](https://github.com/thoughtbot/factory_girl/) is a very useful gem, which lets us generate test data more efficiently.
-However, if you start new projects very frequently, you will feel painful writing every project's factory, especially when most of them have some common attributes.
+[FactoryGirl](https://github.com/thoughtbot/factory_girl/) is a really useful gem that lets us generate test data more efficiently.
+However, if you start with new projects very frequently, you will feel painful to write project's attributes, especially when most of them have some common attributes.

 For example, you use `FFaker::Job.title` to generate all your `name` or `title`'s value, and use `FFaker::Lorem.paragraph` to generate `description` or `content`'s value.
-Then you just need to cope & paste those methods to serveral columns in serveral factories, or even in serveral project's factories.
+Then you just need to copy & paste those methods to serveral columns in serveral factories, or even in serveral project's factories.

 So I created [FactoryFactoryGirl](https://github.com/st0012/factory_factory_girl).
 The mission of this gem is helping people generate their factory more quickly, with some pre-defined rules like: